How we do it

 Our sophisticated operations platform

-We have invested significantly in developing a sophisticated and scalable management platform to provide centralised services and support across the portfolio.
+We have invested significantly to develop a sophisticated and scalable management platform that provides centralised services and support across the portfolio.
 This offers economies of scale and cost efficiencies.

 Our web-based tenant management system provides real-time information on the operating and financial performance of each property.
-The system has a unique built-in customer relationship management (“CRM”) tool.
+The system has a unique built-in customer relationship management (CRM) tool.
 This tool enables all enquiries to be logged and tracked until closed, with management able to remotely monitor employees’ efforts in this process.
-On average, more than 5 000 enquiries are recorded and followed up every month.
+On average, more than 6 500 enquiries are recorded and followed up every month.

 Pricing is dynamic and varies according to unit size, demand, the stage of lease-up, and location.
 Internal space across all properties can be reconfigured to produce variations of unit sizes in order to meet the demand profile and optimise the revenue streams from the property.